akshat123007/fotc/README.md

 ## Layout
 - Register
 - Log In
-    - upload features
+    - Upload Features
 - Update
 - Navigate
-    - check accessibility
+    - Check Accessibility
-    - get directions
+    - Get Directions
-    - search location
+    - Search Location
 - Contact Us
 #### Register
 This is a registration page where one can easily sign up for a new account.
 This will redirect to update personal details page.